kshiraishi22/liri-app/README.md

   - spotify-this-song
   - movie-this
   - do-what-it-says
 3. Once user selects one of the four commands, type in the command line the following: node          liri.js <command> "".
 Inside the quote will be the search input that corresponds to one of the    4 commands.

    For example, typing in "node liri.js concert-this "celine dion" will return the name of the concert venue, location of the concert and the date for the celine dion concert.
+4. The command, "do-what-it-says" will take the text     inside of the random.txt file and use it to call      one of the LIRI      commands.

 ## GIF of App
 https://media.giphy.com/media/TJZxLNNGIjXFBAcoTU/giphy.gif